Attachmate Worldwide | Contact Us | The Attachmate Group

 Figure 1: Validate client authentication certificate process diagram.

-1. During the process of user authentication, the SSH client sends a certificate packet to the SSH server (which has Reflection for Secure IT Windows Server or UNIX Server installed on it).
+1. During the process of user authentication, the SSH client sends a certificate packet to the SSH server (which has Reflection for Secure IT Server for Windows or Server for UNIX installed on it).
 The Reflection for Secure IT Server includes a PKI Services Manager client.

 2. The PKI Services Manager client contacts the PKI Services Manager (which may be installed on a UNIX or Windows box) using a proprietary protocol.